tapphughesn/NetSeg/README.md

 # NetSeg

 NetSeg is a software that I developed as part of my honors thesis project at UNC-Chapel Hill, department of Computer Science.
 It allows the user to use a Convolutional Neural Network (CNN) to segment subcortical brain structures in MR Images (at least 12 months of age).
-Nick_Honors_Thesis_final.pdf is the written thesis accompanying this project.
+Nick_Honors_Thesis_final.pdf is the written thesis accompanying this project--it contains an in-depth description of the methods used here.

 ## Usage